 One in six people will experience depression during their life, and it affects both men and women – about a million Australians each year.
+It’s not unusual to get help for depression or low mood.
 No one is immune to mental health issues – we know that some of Australia’s most talented athletes – Ian Thorpe, Leisel Jones, Libby Trickett, Darius Boyd, Dan Hunt, and Lance Franklin have all battled for good mental health.

 Even more people experience sub-clinical (or less severe) symptoms which still affect the quality of their life.